J0hans1/React-Tailwind-Portofolio/README.md

 # My React and Tailwind based `portofolio webpage`!

 ### Purpose
-I used this project as an opportunity to learn the `React-` and `Tailwind`-frameworks.
+I used this project as an opportunity to learn the `React`- and `Tailwind`-frameworks.
 The obvious purpose of this webpage is to serve as a portofolio Containing, information about me, as well as

 ### Other information